RinaldoBenaccetta/isidom/readme.md

 ### $byClassLive

-Select elements based on getElementsByClassName([https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName][65]) wich return an HTMLCollection of elements containing specified class.
+Selects elements based on getElementsByClassName([https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName][65]) wich returns an HTMLCollection of elements containing specified class.

-An HTMLCollection is live : a modification in the DOM is reflected in the HTMLCollection.
+An HTMLCollection is live : change in the DOM is reflected in the HTMLCollection.

-An HTMLCollection don't accept forEach.
+An HTMLCollection doesn't accept forEach.
 Use other loops with it.

 #### Parameters